fairlearn/fairlearn/docs/user_guide/fairness_in_machine_learning.rst

 * *The Framing Trap*

-These traps are inspired by the observation that each of these traps are the result of failing to consider the way in with social context and technology are interrelated, as well as a deeper understanding of "the social" in order to solve problems Ackerman [#5]_.
+Each of these traps are the result of failing to consider the way in with social context and technology are interrelated, as well as a deeper understanding of "the social" in order to solve problems Ackerman [#5]_.

 The Solutionism Trap
 ^^^^^^^^^^^^^^^^^^^^

-This trap occurs when data scientists assume that the best solution to a problem involves technology, and fail to recognize other possible solutions outside of this realm.
+This trap occurs when we assume that the best solution to a problem involves technology, and fail to recognize other possible solutions outside of this realm.
 One area where this manifests in is within contexts in which the definition "fairness" changes or is dependent on a political context.